 Here are some of the common reasons for snoring and sleep apnea:

 Excessive weight and obesity: This is the leading cause of snoring and sleep apnea for the majority of patients.
-With weight gain, the tongue, palate, and wall of the throat become thicker, crowding the airway.
+With weight gain, the tongue, palate, and walls of the throat become thicker, crowding the airway.

 Nasal obstruction: Conditions such as a deviated septum, nasal polyps, or chronic sinusitis can lead to mouth breathing and increase the likelihood of snoring and sleep apnea.